 Data Courtesy of CoStarâ„¢

 Industrial vacancy in Los Angeles has increased in line with the national average over the past two years.
-However, while national vacancy expansion has been driven by supply growth, vacancy has increased in Los Angeles due to a contraction occupancy, which has fallen below pre pandemic levels.
-Net absorption is running negative for a ninth consecutive quarter, and speculative buildings are delivering vacant.
-Vacancy has reached 5.3% as of the second quarter of 2024, up from an all-time low of 1.7% at the beginning of 2022.
+However, while national vacancy expansion has been driven by supply growth, LA's has been driven by a contraction in occupancy, which has fallen below pre-pandemic levels.
+Net absorption ran negative for the 11th consecutive quarter at the close of 2024, and spec developments are delivering vacant.
+Vacancy has reached 5.9% as of the first quarter of 2025, up from an all-time low of 1.7% at the beginning of 2022.

 12 Mo Deliveries in SF